awashbrook/dropwizard-example3/README.md

 # Docker port mapping the dual webapp and health endpoints of DropWizard
 docker run -p 8080:8080 -p 8081:8081 dropwizard-example3

-You should see Hello-world app starting up...
+You should see Hello-world app starting up

 ================================================================================